mdcoon/buidlhub-query-api/README.md

    //create a complex filter to find transactions for the Idex contract.
    //NOTE: it is assumed that the Idex contract ABI is registered with your
    //dApp on BUIDLHub.

+   //here we want to filter out transactions that are either successful and depositToken calls OR transactions that
-   let filter = Filter.or([
+   //have a Deposit or Withdraw event with specific attributes. let filter = Filter.or([
       Filter.and([
         //only transactions where the function is 'depositToken' for a specific token address